 What’s particularly beneficial about wearing these dental devices is that they provide immediate relief.
 You’re going to breathe easier — and thus sleep better — the first night you wear them.

 If you have sleep apnea, find out how the caring team at Gateway Dental can help you.
-Book your evaluation either online or over the phone.
+Schedule your appointment by calling the clinic.